paulgreaney/paulgreaney.github.io/_posts/2023-09-29-computing-gradient-descent-nn.md

 For convenience later, we define $$\boldsymbol{z}^{(1)}=W^{(1)}\boldsymbol{x}, \quad z^{(2)}=W^{(2)}\boldsymbol{a}^{(1)}.$$

-In component form, the first equation here is
+Then, for example, the first equation here in component form is

 $$\left(\begin{matrix}a_1^{(1)}\\
 a_2^{(1)}\end{matrix}\right) = \sigma\left(\begin{matrix}z_1^{(1)}\\